andycranston/tftptester/README.md

 ## Format of the test file

-Lines in the test file can be one of:
+Lines in a test file can be one of:

 + Blank lines
 + Lines beginning with a # character